285714/cs655-pw-cracker/README.md

 Website: http://pcvm1-22.geni.it.cornell.edu:8080

-Repo is cloned to /home/cs655-pw-cracker and start.sh is always running.
-Update by running install.sh.
-To restart run
+Repo is cloned to /home/cs655-pw-cracker and start.sh is deamonized.
+Update by running `/install.sh`.
+To restart, run
 ```console
 sudo systemctl restart cs655
 ```

-[NEED DELETE OR EDIT THIS] The server can handle one request and multiple workers.
-One can test what happens if a worker dies by stopping the worker code.
-We need to devise a way to test the worker delay.

 ## TODO:
 - [x] handle the case when all worker dies, the server needs to terminate the processes (after some reconnection attempts).